Sautéed Spinach with Garlic

 If you’ve ever needed a vegetable side dish that’s fast, fuss-free, and actually delicious, this sautéed spinach with garlic is it.
-We’re talking one pound of fresh baby spinach, four cloves of garlic, and about 10 minutes from start to finish.
+One pound (455g) of fresh baby spinach, four cloves of garlic, and about 10 minutes from start to finish.
 It’s the kind of recipe that earns a permanent spot in your weekly rotation.

 This Chinese-style preparation is one I return to again and again.
 The spinach is briefly stir-fried and then braised in its own steam, which concentrates its flavor and keeps it tender without turning it to mush.
 A splash of soy sauce adds depth, and the garlic — fragrant, just kissed by the heat — ties everything together.
 Serve it alongside steamed rice and you have something genuinely satisfying on the table in minutes.